›› Harmonious outcome for Thyristor controller

 A new power controller, employing novel technology has been developed by REO.
 Called the ‘REOTRON MEW 700/50 2S’, the controller operates on the phase-angle principle but, unlike traditional systems, it reduces harmonics (power factor) and provides a smoother process.
 The unit can be used for voltage, current or power regulation.

-The standard REOTRON controller is built as a module with bus-bar, snap-on connections and it has a digital control panel for setting up operating parameters.
+The standard REOTRON controller is built as a module with a bus bar, snap-on connections and it has a digital control panel for setting up operating parameters.
 It can also be provided with a choice of field bus interfaces for applications where a number of control stations are run and monitored from a central, supervisory system, such as a PLC.

 The concept provides a solution for situations where a cost-effective power regulation method is required but without undesirable harmonic voltage distortion on the mains supply and a power factor that is close to unity.